 Ensure your theory is up to at least grade 5 standard.
 Obviously, you could actually purchase the theory workbooks and past papers.
-However, there are also free online resources such as musictheory.net and teoria.com which will allow you to have a go at specific theory exercises.
-Another example, mymusictheory.com gives you a chance to work through the material by grade and then complete a practice exam - all for free.
+However, there are also free online resources.
+For example, mymusictheory.com gives you a chance to work through the material by grade and then complete a practice exam - all for free.
 If you are already at grade 5 standard for theory, challenge yourself - there's always grade 8!

-You should also be practicing your instrument(s) and/or voice every day; you only need one instrument or voice for the recitals.
+Obviously, you should be practicing your instrument(s) and/or voice every day Remember, you only need one instrument or voice for the recitals.
 You can use more than one but there is no credit gained for showing skills on more than one instrument.
-For the AS recital, the standard level of difficulty equates to grade 5 (pieces do not have to be on a grade 5 syllabus).
+For the AS recital, the standard level of difficulty equates to grade 5 (piece do not have to be on a grade 5 syllabus).
 At A-level the standard level of difficulty is grade 6.
-In both cases, if you play pieces of a higher standard, you can afford to make a few mistakes and still access the highest marks!
+In both cases, if you play pieces of a higher standard you can make a few mistakes and still access the highest marks!
 If your pieces are below the standard level of difficulty, your raw mark is brought down.
 Further detail can be found in the specifications.

 We can provide some more specific documents regarding development of the symphony and also some work from the old A-level specifications looking at chords and lines on request.
 This is particularly helpful for developing your musical analysis skills and composition skills.
 We can also provide wider listening lists for the relevant Areas of Study.
-If you would like these things emailed to you, please email da@balcarras.gloucs.sch.uk.
+If you would like these things emailed to you, please email hjc@blacarras.gloucs.sch.uk.